DataDog/hiring-engineers/answers.md

 ```
 Same as how we created the timeboard, we just have to run this pyton file and the monitor will be created.

+* **Bonus Question** Silencing the monitor.
+Downtime on the monitor can be created on the datadog website.
+In the monitor tab we just have to select "Manage Downtime"
+Then click on schedule downtime which should bring up a menu with information we need to fill out
+Step 1: we select which monitors we wanted to silence
+Step 2: we can set it to happen only for a timeframe or make it recurring.
+In our case I picked recurring.
+We then set the start date and select 1 week on the weekdays at 7:00pm and lasting for 14 hours and with no end date
+Step 3: here we can add a custom message for the down time

+As for silencing it over the weekend, we just have to follow the same steps as above and create a recurring downtime going from friday 7:00pm to monday 9:00 am.